Rockstar (2011 film): Plot

-After being released, JJ terminates his contract with Dhingra, embarks on a country-wide tour, and finally morphs fully into "Jordan", the rockstar he had aspired to be.
+After being released, JJ terminates his contract with Dhingra, embarks on a countrywide tour, and finally morphs fully into "Jordan," the rockstar he had aspired to be.
 He turns bitter, arrogant, and lonely as time goes on, but remains a highly popular artist.

-Jordan meets Heer's younger sister, Mandy, during one of his concerts, and she asks him to help Heer, who has been diagnosed with aplastic anaemia.
-Jordan's presence causes Heer to somewhat recover and her blood level rise.
+Jordan meets Heer's younger sister, Mandy, during one of his concerts, and she asks him to help Heer, who has been diagnosed with bone marrow aplasia.
+Jordan's presence causes Heer to somewhat recover and her blood level to rise.
 He starts disregarding his musical obligations to spend more time with her, and Khatana, his manager now, asks Heer to persuade Jordan to attend his concerts.
-Heer does so, and JJ resumes his tour with his first concert at Kangra, Himachal Pradesh.
+Heer does so, and Jordan resumes his tour with his first concert at Kangra, Himachal Pradesh.
 Upon returning, Heer's health deteriorates again.
 She slips into a coma and is discovered to be pregnant with Jordan's child.
 When Mandy informs Jordan of Heer's condition, he leaves one of his shows midway and goes to her hospital bed.
-He tries to wake her up but she remains non-responsive.
-Jordan realizes that she will not survive and goes numb.
+He tries to wake her up, but she remains non-responsive.
+Jordan realises that she will not survive and goes numb.
 Heer dies offscreen, leaving Jordan in a permanent state of grief, who finally achieves international stardom like his idol.

-The film cuts back to the concert in Verona and while performing, Jordan sees a vision of a smiling Heer walking towards him.
-The film ends with a line from the poet Rumi's poem; translated, it means: "Away, beyond all concepts of wrong-doing and right-doing, there is a field.
-I'll meet you there", which the film began with.
+The film cuts back to the concert in Verona, and while performing, Jordan sees a vision of a smiling Heer walking towards him.
+The film ends with a line from the poet Rumi's poem that the film began with; translated, it means: "Away, beyond all concepts of wrong-doing and right-doing, there is a field.
+I will meet you there."